Stocks rally on Wall Street as oil prices keep falling | Business | Journal Gazette

 Stocks rally on Wall Street as oil prices keep falling

-NEW YORK -- Stocks are rallying on Wall Street Tuesday as oil prices slid sharply for a second day and inflation worries ebbed.
+NEW YORK -- Technology companies led stocks broadly higher on Wall Street Tuesday, as oil prices slid sharply for the second day and inflation worries ebbed.

+The market rally came a day ahead of the Federal Reserve's highly anticipated interest-rate policy update.

-The S&P 500 was 1.2% higher in afternoon trading after a report showed inflation’s rapid acceleration took a pause at the wholesale level last month.
-The Dow Jones Industrial Average was up 295 points, or 0.9%, at 33,245, as of 12:02 p.m.
-Fort Wayne time, and the Nasdaq composite was 1.7% higher.
+The S&P 500 rose 2.1%, ending a three-day losing streak, after a report showed inflation’s rapid acceleration paused at the wholesale level last month.
+The Dow Jones Industrial Average rose 1.8% and the tech-heavy Nasdaq composite rose 2.9%.

 The wilder action was in oil and Asian stock markets, where tightened anti-COVID measures in China are raising worries about demand for energy and about disruptions to manufacturing and global trade.

-Central banks around the world, meanwhile, are preparing to pull the plug on the support they poured into the global economy after the pandemic struck.
-The Federal Reserve is beginning a two-day meeting on interest rates, and the wide expectation is that it will announce on Wednesday an increase of 0.25 percentage points to its key short-term rate.
+Central banks around the world are preparing to pull the plug on the support they poured into the global economy after the pandemic struck.
+The Fed began a two-day meeting on interest rates, and the wide expectation is that it will announce on Wednesday an increase of 0.25 percentage points to its key short-term rate.

 That would be the first increase since 2018, pulling it off its record low of nearly zero, and likely the first in a series of rate hikes.
 The Fed is trying to slow the economy enough to tamp down the high inflation sweeping the country, but not so much as to trigger a recession.